GatorIncubator/gatorgrouper/README.md

 foreign keys using `django.db.models.ForeignKey`.
 The different entities within the classes are linked by a means one-to-many, many-to-one, and many-to-many relationship.

+## Problems or Praise

+If you have any problems with installing or using GatorGrouper, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
+The contributors to GatorGrouper will do all that they can to resolve your issue and ensure that the entire tool works well in your teaching and development environment.